 Welcome to the Isotope Geology Laboratory!

-The IGL is the recipient of an NSF Instrumentation & Facilities Laboratory Technician Support grant, and Dr. Corey Wall serves in this capacity with a key role in experimental design, training, and implementation of geochronological projects with NSF-funded researchers.
+The IGL is the recipient of an NSF Instrumentation & Facilities Laboratory Technician Support grant, and Dr. Darin Schwartz serves in this capacity with a key role in experimental design, training, and implementation of geochronological projects with NSF-funded researchers.
 The IGL is also a node in the EARTHTIME Network for the Calibration of Earth History.
 In the spirit of teamwork and cooperation fostered by this initiative, please take a look at our developing LABSHARE archive of analytical procedures used in the IGL for isotope geochemistry and geochronology.

 Questions regarding the IGL’s collaborative services can be referred to Dr. Mark Schmitz (firstname.lastname@example.org), Dr. James Crowley (email@example.com), or Dr. Darin Schwartz (firstname.lastname@example.org).

 Samples can be shipped c/o Dr. Schmitz to the address in the footer of this page.
 Before shipping samples to the IGL, please complete the sample template (for guidance see this SESAR_quickguideV7) and forward to email@example.com.